Vietnam’s Economic Growth Projections: Surpassing Southeast Asian Nations by 2036

 The current five-year plan, which covers 2021 to 2025 and is intended to ensure the smooth continuation of the current economic development model, is the basis for economic estimates.
 Manufacturing will be supported as part of the growth strategy by joining global supply chains, developing trade alliances, and diversifying exports.
 Vietnam’s economic prospects have also been improved over the long term due to the country’s expanding middle class, a demonstrably healthier business environment, improved access to markets, and the shift in supply chains to countries with lower costs.

-According to Vietnam Investment Review (VIR), the Vietnamese government wants to become a high-income nation by 2045.
+According to VIR, the Vietnamese government wants to become a high-income nation by 2045.
 To reach this milestone, the nation has to grow at a pace of about 5% per capita on average per year.
 Vietnam’s current five-year plan predicts that the nation will expand at an average annual rate of 6.5% during the following ten years to achieve its objectives.

 Despite encouraging economic patterns, it has several significant obstacles on the road to becoming a high-income country.
 It must significantly improve the performance of its policy implementation as the world’s trade diminishes and its population ages.
 These factors will disproportionately impact the sectors impacted by automated processes and climate change.